D-Link Australia Uses Python to Control Firmware Updates

 Prior to the development of the software described below, the standard method of upgrading firmware during warranty service was to load settings and firmware onto a modem through a web browser, after complete bootup of the firmware.
-With this technique only one modem could be upgraded at a time by each machine.
+With this technique, only one modem could be upgraded at a time by each machine.
 To confirm successful upgrade of the firmware, the modem had to be rebooted and the version checked, again through a web browser.

-Modems with firmware corruption, those that needed to be converted to a different localization region, and those that required an upgraded boot loader could not be handled this way.
+Modems with firmware corruption, those that needed to be converted to a different localization region, and those that required an upgraded bootloader could not be handled this way.
 Instead, a separate executable was used to recover or convert at the boot-ROM level.
 On a typical day, there were hundreds of these requiring service, with many different models.

-To solve some of these problems, I started using a terminal script to drive serial communication to the modems, in order to bypass manual use of the web browser in the process of upgrading the firmware at the boot-ROM level, and to reduce the required number of boots of the modem down to one.
+To solve some of these problems, I started using a terminal script to drive serial communication to the modems, in order to bypass the manual use of the web browser in the process of upgrading the firmware at the boot-ROM level and to reduce the required number of boots of the modem down to one.
 Although this method eliminated many of the problems, there still remained the manual step of selecting firmware appropriate to the modem's model and using different commands for different boot loaders.
 Furthermore, only a single upgrade could be performed at a time.
 It was not a particularly user-friendly solution.

 To improve the situation, I decided to develop custom software to handle the upgrades.
 I started by considering Java for performance but once I looked at the complex Java serial communication code and the language itself I chose Python instead.
-I was not a programmer and I felt I was not going to be able work with and understand Java code.
+I was not a programmer and I felt I was not going to be able to work with and understand Java code.
 I believed Python would allow me to focus more on the problem rather than the language.